daoo/autodesk/README.md

 The GPIO pins are wired up to control two electrical switches (relays, transistors, opto-couplers or something with similar function).
-These electrical switches are then connected in place of the up/down switch buttons that are commonly used on the desk-control dongles.
-If your desk have some more complicated control protocol, you have to use a different approach.
+These electrical switches are connected to the ports of the up/down buttons on the desk's control dongle.
+If your desk use a more complicated control protocol, you have to use a different approach.

-Two desks have been tested, one with [8P8C](https://en.wikipedia.org/wiki/Modular_connector#8P8C) connector and one with a [7-pin DIN](https://en.wikipedia.org/wiki/DIN_connector) connector.
+Two desks have been tested, one with a [8P8C](https://en.wikipedia.org/wiki/Modular_connector#8P8C) connector and one with a [7-pin DIN](https://en.wikipedia.org/wiki/DIN_connector) connector.